March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi: “Ah!”
 [Laughter.]

-And then right before this partition, right before you touch – this is the very moment, beginning of the moment, okay?
+So […] you are coming back to your home, and you put your body and mind in the bathtub.
+And then immediately within this partition you create your own life, so-called “ah.”
+Simple life.
+And then right before this partition, right before you touch [it] – this is the very beginning of the moment, okay?
 The very moment, before you think of it, before something runs through your consciousness.
-In that area, I think your body and your consciousness and waters becomes exactly one.
-That area, that situation, is never described, but your body and the water [are] functioning simultaneously, together.
+In that [situation], I think your body and your consciousness and the water become exactly one.
+That situation is never described.
+But your body and the water [are] functioning simultaneously, together.

 And then, the next moment, you say, “Ah.”
 That is the next moment.
-And then when you say “Ah,” people are very interested in the “Ah” which you have demonstrated.
-Then, you are involved so much in what “Ah” means.
+And then when you say “ah,” people are very interested in the “ah” which you have demonstrated.
+Then, you are involved so much in what “ah” means.
 [Laughter.]
-Well, what are they?
-Hot water, and your body and mind… who makes me saying “Ah”?
+What are they – the hot water, and your body and mind?
+Who makes me say “ah”?
 Something like that.
-This is scientific, you know?
+This is “scientific,” you know?
 Modern civilization.
-And then finally you don’t know where are you going.
-And also you completely forget the first stage, the very first stage of your life.
+And then finally, you don’t know where you are going.
+And also, you completely forget the first stage, the very first stage of your life.
 Completely you forget.

-First stage of your life, there are many beings which are functioning interpenetratedly, interconnectedly, together.
+[In the] first stage of your life, there are many beings which are functioning interpenetratedly, interconnectedly, together.
 This is oneness.
-You look at this sunny, wonderful day, you know?
+Look at this sunny, wonderful day, you know?
 Well, how many beings exist?
-When you feel that wonderful sunny day.
-You say “Ah, wonderful!”
+When you feel that wonderful sunny day, you say, “Ah, wonderful!”
 And before you say “wonderful,” how many beings are working together, interpenetratedly, without any hindrances?
-This is called the universe, we say, this is called oneness.
+This is called the universe, we say; this is called oneness.
 In the oneness, that is a place where all beings come together and are working together and walking hand in hand, without hindrances, creating a peaceful world.

-Even not only in Minnesota.
+Even [beyond] Minnesota.
 The rigors of Minnesota winter shake hands with the winter of Hawaii, in peace.
-You don’t believe it, but this is the truth.
+You don’t believe it, but this is true.
 The Japanese monkey talks peacefully with the elephant in India.
 Can you believe it?
 You don’t believe it.
 But this is the place where all sentient beings come together and talk together, which is called oneness.
 We say universe, we say the truth.

 This is “dropping off body and mind.”